Submissions

 Photography & illustrations

-The magazine depends heavily on good pictures and illustrations, and buys stock material and commissioned photography as necessary.
+The magazine depends heavily on good pictures and illustrations, buys stock material and commissions photography as necessary (budget permitting).
 All photos should be 300 dpi, and clearly captioned.

 Editing